Kenya

 Organizational Forms

-Civil Society Organizations (CSOs) in Kenya may assume one of following available organizational forms:
+CSOs in Kenya can take one of following five organizational forms:

-(1) Public Benefit Organisations (PBOs) are registered by the Public Benefit Organisations Authority (PBORA) and governed by the Public Benefit Organisations (Act No. 18, Laws of Kenya).
-The Act, which commenced on 14th May 2024, replaced the NGO Coordination Act, 1990.
-All NGOs that were registered under the NGO Coordination Act will be deemed to be registered as Public Benefit Organisations (PBOs) under the PBO Act.
+1. Public Benefit Organizations (PBOs): PBOs are registered by the Public Benefit Organizations Regulatory Authority (PBORA) and governed by the PBO Act (Act No. 18, Laws of Kenya).
+The Act, which came into effect on May 14, 2024, replaced the NGO Coordination Act, 1990.
+All NGOs previously registered under the NGO Coordination Act were deemed to be registered as PBOs under the new legislation.
+Section 2 of the PBO Act defines a PBO as a voluntary membership or non-membership association of individuals or organizations that is autonomous, non-partisan, and non-profit making.
+Further, a PBO must:

-“Public Benefit Activity” is defined under section 2 as “an activity that supports or promotes public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individuals or organisations.
+“Public benefit activity” refers to activities that support or promote “public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individuals or organizations.”

-(2) Companies limited by guarantee and not having share capital are registered by the Business Registration Service under the Companies Act (Chapter 486, Laws of Kenya).
-They can exist to promote any legal purpose as long as these are contained in the memorandum of incorporation and articles of incorporation.
-As but one example, many service delivery institutions – such as schools and healthcare organizations – are registered as companies limited by guarantee and having no share capital.
-Between 2018 and 2022, 477 organisations were registered as Companies Limited by Guarantee.
-The cumulative number of CLGs as at December 2022 was 2,532.
+2. Companies limited by guarantee: These entities, which do not haveshare capital, are registered by the Business Registration Service under the Companies Act (Chapter 486, Laws of Kenya).
+They may be established to pursue any legal purpose outlined in their memorandum of incorporation and articles of incorporation.
+Many service delivery institutions, such as schools and healthcare organizations, are registered in this form.
+As of December 2022, there were 2,352 companies limited by guarantee in Keyna.

-(3) Trusts are established by families, groups or individuals to hold and manage assets for the benefit of others.
-Trusts may be incorporated under the Trustees (Perpetual Succession) Act, CAP 164, Laws of Kenya.
-The cumulative number of Trusts registered in Kenya as at December 2022 was 2,343.
+3. Trusts: Trusts are established by families, groups, or individuals to hold and manage assets for the benefit of others.
+They may be incorporated under the Trustees (Perpetual Succession) Act, CAP 164.
+As of December 2022, there were a total of 2.343 trusts registered in the country.

-(4) Under the Societies Act, a society is “any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya” (Societies Act, Section 2).
+4. Societies: A society is defined as “any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya” (Societies Act, Section 2).
 The definition specifically excludes trade unions, cooperatives, corporations, and certain other entities.
-Societies are registered and regulated by the Registrar of Societies, under the Societies Act, CAP 108, Laws of Kenya.
-After grassroots organizations, societies are the second largest category of CSO: there are over 70,000 societies registered in Kenya.
+Societies are registered and regulated by the Registrar of Societies.
+With over 70,000 societies registered in Kenya, they are the second largest category of CSO after community groups.

-(5) Community Groups are the largest group in the civil society sector and operate primarily as mutual benefit organizations at the village and community level.
-There are over one million such groups registered, with 60, 000 registered in 2022 alone.
-While formerly recognized as Community-Based Organizations (CBOs) by the Department of State for Social Protection, these organizations did not have any particular registration legal regime until recently.
-Community groups are now able to attain legal status through registration under the Community Groups Registration Act of 2022.
-They are registered by the Directorate of Social Development under the Ministry of Labour and Social Protection.
-The Act defines Community Groups as “a voluntary association of individuals from the same community which is self-organized for a common purpose aimed at improving the livelihood of the group members or for a community benefit and includes a special interest group, community project, and community based organization but shall not include a Public Benefit Organization, NonGovernmental Organization or groups formed to champion a political cause or contrary to public policy.”
+5. Community groups: Previously recognized as community-based organizations (CBOs) by the Department of State for Social Protection, community groups lacked a specific legal status until recently.
+Under the Community Groups Registration Act of 2022, these organizations can now attain legal status by registering with the Directorate of Social Development under the Ministry of Labor and Social Protection.
+The Act defines a community group as “a voluntary association of individuals from the same community which is self-organized for a common purpose aimed at improving the livelihood of the group members or for a community benefit.”
+The definition includes special interest groups, community projects, and CBOs, but excludes PBOs, NGOs, and groups formed to champion a political cause or contrary to public policy.
+With over one million such groups registered, they are the largest category of CSOs in the country.

 Public Benefit Status